maresf24524/network-traffic-analysis/README.md

-# network-traffic-analysis
-network traffic analysis practice using tcpdump Wireshark and packet inspection

 # Network Traffic Analysis Lab

 This repository documents my practice analyzing network traffic for cybersecurity purposes.
+Capturing packets using packet sniffing tools such as tcpdump or Wireshark and analyze captured communication.

 ## Topics covered